What is Church?

 Acts 2:46 "Day by day, continuing steadfastly with one accord in the temple, and breaking bread at home, they took their food with gladness and singleness of heart."

 The Lord created His church on earth so that believers may have fellowship with other believers.
 It is very difficult to live without fellowship.
 Imagine how difficult and uninteresting it would be to live if there were no church meetings, and if believers did not know each other and did not communicate with each other.
-Each person needs communication with those who are similar to him in their believes and faith.
-The Lord knows our need for fellowship, so He created the church so that we can have fellowship with other Christians.
+Each person needs communication with those who are similar to him in their beliefs and faith.
+The Lord knows our need for fellowship, and He created the church so that we can have fellowship with other Christians.
 Through fellowship, we can spiritually support, strengthen, and edify one another.

 Why is fellowship related to the breaking of bread?
 Because the closest and most open communication usually takes place at the table, while eating together.
 Moreover, the closest fellowship of believers with each other and with the Lord can occur during the special breaking and taking of bread, which occurs during the Lord's Supper.